 There’s no doubt that a bright future awaits the offshore wind industry.

 Projects such as the Block Island Wind Farm, the first offshore wind farm in the United States, are just the beginning.
-With the project’s potential to reduce island residents’ electricity rates by an estimate 40 percent, a new source of clean, reliable and renewable energy may really be just over the horizon for the rest of us landlubbers too.
+With the project’s potential to reduce island residents’ electricity rates by an estimate 40 percent, a new source of clean, reliable, and renewable energy may really be just over the horizon for the rest of us landlubbers too.

 Uncovering the long term value of using cast polyurethane in the Mining Industry

-There are very few industries that expect more from its tools and machinery then mining.
-Between the often hazardous, dirty, dusty or damp environments where mining generally takes place, to its tendency to run equipment (if not the men and women operating it) as close to continuously as the law, and/or mother nature will allow, if you are making equipment for the mining industry, it needs to have two key features: durability and resiliency.
+There are very few industries that expect more from its tools and machinery than mining.
+Between the often hazardous, dirty, dusty, or damp environments where mining generally takes place, to its tendency to run equipment (if not the men and women operating it) as close to continuously as the law, and/or mother nature will allow, if you are making equipment for the mining industry, it needs to have two key features: durability and resiliency.

 All too often, it’s not any type of large, catastrophic equipment failure that can bring a mining operation to a grinding halt.
 Instead, the single point of failure is usually a relatively small component that’s supposed to prevent two or more larger components from coming in direct contact with each other and wearing each other out.

-The weakest points on most machines are places such as joints, pivot points and other high friction areas.
-If these critical pieces are not routinely inspected, lubricated or otherwise maintained, they too will all to quickly succumb to the very pressure they were designed to protect against.
+The weakest points on most machines are places such as joints, pivot points, and other high friction areas.
+If these critical pieces are not routinely inspected, lubricated, or otherwise maintained, they too will all to quickly succumb to the very pressure they were designed to protect against.